nokorinotsubasa/jenkins-docker-agent/README.md

 >`Running on docker-agent-00000kac0e5xb on docker-agent in /home/ubuntu/workspace/docker-agent-pipeline`

-- If you head into `Cloud statistics`, you can check some information on the agents.
+- If you head into `Cloud statistics`, you can check some information on the agents:

 ![](https://github.com/nokorinotsubasa/project-docker-agent/blob/1388f56c3cfcb3e2416d5c6383ab16a9b3cc3d6c/images/Jenkins%20Cloud%20Statistics.png)